d3b-center/canine-dev/analyses/lancet_padding_window/README.md

  3. Comparing variant allele frequencies

- Variant allele frequencies between different padding values is compared using lancet VCF files.
+ Variant allele frequencies between different padding and window size combinations are compared using lancet VCF files.
 Variant allele frequencies are calculated from the VCF files using (alt allele DP/total DP from tumor sample).
 Violin plots below show that the VAF do not vary between different padding lengths except for 75-100
  ![](results/variant_allele_frequencies.png)
  - Inputs used - File with lancet VCF files - `inputs/all_samples_bedfiles.txt`
  - Code -   `VAF_plots.ipynb`